-There are many reasons why we may find ourselves craving unhealthy amounts of affection or love.
+There are many reasons why we may find ourselves craving unhealthy amounts of affection or love or chocolate.
 This article will explore all the different possibilities!

 Plus, a few practical steps at the bottom if you’re feeling needy and want to work on your issues.

 And if you aren’t personally needy, I’m sure you know a friend who struggles with neediness.